Bookports/Bookports/doc/IDEAS.md

-# Shelves ideas
+# Bookports ideas

 ## Out of the box experience

-Shelves should be an out of the box package, with standard ILS modules ready to go.
+Bookports should be an out of the box package, with standard ILS modules ready to go.

 However, it should be extendable with plugins for later customisation.